Dr David Weinkove

 Inhibiting folate synthesis in E. coli slows ageing in C. elegans without slowing the growth of the bacteria or the worm.
 E. coli synthesises more folate than it needs for growth and we think that this excess folate causes the bacteria to be detrimental to the animal.

-Making recombinant proteins
+Making therapeutic proteins

 Current lab members (in order of appearance)